toddledev/documentation/docs/09-pages/05-redirects/index.md

 - Remove parameters using the [kbd]-[kbd] button

 ::: tip
-If you are not familiar with URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
+For more information about URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
 :::

 ## Redirect to

-Use the **Redirect to** section to define the URL that will be the target of the redirect, which you can configure using path and query parameters, just like the **Source**.
-In this section you can also see a preview of the complete redirect URL, as well as get a preview of the content.
-The type of preview is determined by the content type of the URL - JSON will be shown in a tree structure, whereas HTML is shown in an iframe, if the redirect allows it.
+Use the **Redirect to** section to define the URL that will be the target of the redirect, which you can configure using path and query parameters.
+In this section you can also see a live preview of the content served by the redirect URL.
+The type of preview is determined by the content type of the URL.
+JSON content is displayed in a tree structure, and HTML content is displayed in an iframe.

 ### Enable and disable the redirect rule

-Use the enabled switch input to enable or disable the redirect.
+Use the **Enabled** toggle to enable or disable the redirect.
 You can also conditionally enable or disable the redirect using the [kbd]fx[kbd] button.
-There are multiple possible use cases for this:

 - You could plan redirects to be enabled after a given date, or during a certain campaign period
 - You could make sure that redirects are only active if a user has a certain language setting or a cookie present